 - Master of Engineering in Civil Engineering

-- Master of Engineering in Computer Engineering and Computer Science
+- Master of Engineering in Computer Science and Engineering

 - Master of Engineering in Electrical Engineering